-Although previous studies have investigated various effects of political connections, most of them focus on connections from blockholders and executives instead of independent directors, possibly because most connections are built by top insiders.
+Political connections are widely considered as valuable resources to firms, especially in emerging markets.
+For example, politically connected firms can have more access to financing, preferential regulatory treatment, and lower tax rate that increase firm value.
+However, political connections may also destroy firm value because connected firms can have worse corporate governance and lower operating efficiency.
+Moreover, they may also have higher political risk and thus higher required rate of return from investors.
+Therefore, studies have shown evidence supporting both the "helping hand theory" and "grabbing hand theory" of political connections.
+Although the literature is large, most of them focus on connections from blockholders and executives instead of independent directors, possibly because most connections are built by top insiders.
 However, it was prevalent for Chinese firms to appoint politicians as independent directors to build political connections.
-Appointing politically connected independent director (PCID) may help firms to build connections and thus increase firm value, but it may also distort the original role that independent directors should play in firm's governance and thus destroy firm value.
+Appointing politically connected independent director (PCID) may help firms to build connections and thus increase firm value, but it can also distort the original role that independent directors should play and thus destroy firm value.
 Therefore, this study tries to extend existing research by focusing on PCIDs and shed more light on the overall effect of political connections.

-In early 2013, Chinese government started a massive anti-corruption campaign after President Xi Jinping came to power.
-During this campaign, a new regulation known as Regulation No.18 was issued by the Organization Department of the CPC Central Committee on October 19, 2013.
+In early 2013, the Chinese government started a massive anti-corruption campaign after President Xi Jinping came to power.
+During this campaign, a new regulation known as Regulation No.18 was issued by the Organization Department of the Communist Party of China (CPC) Central Committee on October 19, 2013.
 The new regulation prohibits all levels of government officials, who are currently in an official position or retried within 3 years, from taking any part-time position in firms and getting any kind of payment from firms.
 Many government officials had to resign from firms because of the regulation.
 Independent director is the largest group affected by this regulation given the prevalence of Chinese firms offering these positions to officials.
 Since officials are not required to resign immediately, we witnessed a wave of resignation of PCIDs in the following two years.
 Using this regulation as a shock, I examine the effect of losing PCIDs on Chinese listed firms in this study.

-One would expect firms with PCIDs decrease in firm value after the release of Regulation No.18, because they may lose the various benefits from political connections, which leads to worse operating performance or less cash flows (cash flow explanation).
+One would expect firms with PCIDs decrease in firm value after the release of Regulation No.18, because they may lose various benefits from political connections, which leads to worse operating performance or less future cash flows (cash flow explanation).
 However, since PCIDs do not necessarily resign right after the release of the regulation, firms with PCIDs may have higher political risk than other firms before their PCIDs actually leave, which leads to higher discount rate by investors and thus decrease in firm value (political risk explanation).
 To explore these two explanations, I further test the value effect when firms announce the actual resignation of their PCIDs.
 If the cash flow explanation holds, firm value should not change around announcement of PCID resignation since the loss of political connection is already expected by the market when Regulation No.18 is released.
 Moreover, firms should have worse operating performance after losing PCIDs.
 On the contrary, if the political risk explanation holds, firms should gain in firm value around PCID resignation because of lower political risk after announcing the actual leave of PCIDs.
-Furthermore, since previous studies find political connections may be costly in terms of corporate governance, especially if the connection is built by independent directors who play an important role in governance, I propose firms improve in corporate governance after losing PCIDs.
-Specifically, monitoring efficiency of board of directors increases; management entrenchment decreases; expropriation from controlling shareholders decreases; and entertainment and travel costs decrease.